Get in touch

 The Amelia 1 Study hopes to show two things:

-1. That evexomostat can help control the Piqray-induced blood sugar (glucose) spike and the high insulin stemming from high glucose, and
+1. That evexomostat can help control treatment-induced blood sugar (glucose) spike and the high insulin stemming from high glucose, and

-2. That evexomostat can enhance the activity of Piqray and Faslodex (better response rates, longer time before progression).
+2. That evexomostat can enhance the activity of Truqap/Piqray and Faslodex (better response rates, longer time before progression).

 There are other, more technical objectives of the study, but these are the primary objectives.